-Construction works will include transportation of wind farm components to the site, site preparation, construction of temporary laydown facilities, land clearance at tower footprint & OHTL right of way, transportation of OHTL components and construction of platforms for pylons/tower, etc.
+The construction works (including the on-going works under Bash 500MW) will include transportation of wind farm components to the site, site preparation, land clearance at tower footprint & OHTL right of way for Bash 500MW, transportation of OHTL components and construction of platforms for pylons/tower, etc.

-A concrete batching plant will be located to the south west of the sub-station approximately 270m north east of the railway line.
+A concrete batching plant has been constructed as part of the on-going construction works under Bash 500MW WF.
+This is located to the south west of the sub-station approximately 270m north east of the railway line.
 The location of the batching plant ensures a distance of over 500m from the worker accommodation camp and from nearby local communities in order to mitigate against potential impacts.
+This batching plant will be used by both Projects.

-All temporary construction working areas and facilities will be located within the Project footprint including the lead engineering contractor's accommodation facilities.
-Any temporary construction laydown area established along the OHTL right of way will be for the storage of OHTL materials such as pre-assembled tower sub-structures, for the further assembly of these sub-structures into final tower structures, for storage of foundation reinforcement steel or steel tower metal bars, tools & equipment to be used by the Engineering Procurement and Construction (EPC) contractor as well as sub-contractors responsible for OHTL construction.
+All temporary construction working areas and facilities will be located within the Projects footprint including the lead engineering contractor's accommodation facilities.
+Any temporary construction laydown area established along the Bash 500MW WF OHTL right of way, will be for the storage of OHTL materials such as pre-assembled tower sub-structures, for the further assembly of these sub-structures into final tower structures, for storage of foundation reinforcement steel or steel tower metal bars, tools & equipment to be used by the Bash 500MW EPC contractor as well as sub-contractors responsible for OHTL construction.